DPBandA/job-management-tracking-system/_wiki-pages/02-installation.md

 <img class="mb-2 img-fluid" src="/doc/image/jmts%20installation.png" alt="JMTS installation">

-Detailed instructions on how to deploy a sample application can be found [here](https://docs.oracle.com/cd/E18930_01/html/821-2432/geyvr.html).
+Detailed instructions on how to deploy a sample application can be found <a href="https://docs.oracle.com/cd/E18930_01/html/821-2432/geyvr.html" target="_blank">here</a>.
 The JMTS WAR archive should be located where it was downloaded and the configuration settings in the deployment screen changed as necessary.

 ## Conclusion